 When a catastrophic power grid failure plunged South Australia into darkness in September 2016, it caught many by surprise, creating debate about how we best provide for Australia’s future power needs.

-From this research with Melbourne University’s Melbourne Energy Institute came the Cultana pumped hydro energy storage project.
+From this research with Melbourne University’s Melbourne Energy Institute came Cultana pumped hydro energy storage concept.

-It is being developed by Arup and EnergyAustralia with funding assistance from both the Australian Renewable Energy Agency (ARENA) and South Australian Government.
+It was developed by Arup and EnergyAustralia with funding assistance from both the Australian Renewable Energy Agency (ARENA) and the South Australian Government.

-The project received a second round of funding from ARENA and the South Australian Government Renewable Technology Fund in 2018 in order to continue feasibility studies and advance the project to a final investment decision.
+The project received a second round of funding from ARENA and the South Australian Government Renewable Technology Fund in 2018 in order to continue feasibility studies.

-This funding is being used to complete the project design, including detailed engineering work, geotechnical investigations, equipment specifications, environmental impact studies and design of grid connection works.
-Ongoing consultation with all stakeholder groups will also continue to ensure any potential concerns or issues can be appropriately addressed.
+This funding was used to complete the project design, including detailed engineering work, geotechnical investigations, equipment specifications, environmental impact studies and design of grid connection works.

 What is pumped hydro?